winter-cardinal/winter-cardinal-ui/README.md

 </script>
 ```

-All the classes are in the `wcardin.ui`.
+All the classes are in the `wcardinal.ui`.
 Please note that the `loadAll` and the `loadThemeWhiteALl` is not required in this case.
 Prebuild files `wcardinal-ui.min.js` and `wcardinal-ui-theme-white.min.js` call the `loadAll` and the `loadThemeWhiteAll` for you.